ajlanghorn/dotcom/src/content/about.md

 This site is powered by [Hugo](https://gohugo.io), a Golang-powered static site generator.
 The source is committed to the [ajlanghorn/dotcom](https://github.com/ajlanghorn/dotcom) repository, and pull requests are more than welcome should you feel that way inclined.
-It's canonical origin is an S3 bucket in the `eu-west-1` AWS region, and is fronted by the good folks at [Fastly](https://fastly.com).